Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \subsection{Cloud DDoS Data}

-To evaluate and interpret ML-based AD, we obtain peace and war-time traffic packet captures (pcaps) from this cloud platform and extract benign customer traffic and malicious DDoS attack from these pcaps.
+To evaluate ML-based AD, we obtain peace and war-time traffic packet captures (\emph{pcaps}) from VIPs on this cloud platform and extract benign user traffic and malicious DDoS traffic.

-\textbf{Traffic Pcaps:} We obtain over 100 hours of inbound traffic pcaps to each of 5 VIPs we study.
-Each VIP's pcaps include all war-time traffic and partial peace-time traffic, observed at this VIP in a 8-day period between late-May and early-July 2019. \autoref{tab:data_sum} shows anonymized VIPs and specific times.
-The pcaps are sampled, retaining 1 in every 1000 packets.
-We use only partial peace-time traffic because we find adding more traffic does not increase our models' detection accuracy.
-Note that we observe SR3VP1 for extended 180 hours because this VIP receives much less traffic than the other VIPs.
+\textbf{Cloud VIPs:} We study five VIPs from three different services hosted on this cloud platform (see \autoref{tab:data_sum} for anonymized VIPs).
+Three of these VIPs (SR1VP1, SR1VP2 and SR1VP3) are instances of a gaming communication service (SR1), each in a different data center and physical location.
+The other two VIPs (SR2VP1 and SR3VP1) belong to two different gaming authentication services (SR2 and SR3).

-The 5 VIPs we study come from 3 different cloud services, with three instances of service SR1 (SR1VP1 to SR1VP3), each in a different data center and physical location, one instance of service SR2 (SR2VP1) and one instance of service SR3 (SR3VP1).
+\textbf{Traffic Pcaps:} We obtain over 100 hours of inbound traffic pcaps to each of these 5 VIPs.
+Each VIP's pcaps include all war-time traffic and partial peace-time traffic, observed at this VIP in a 8-day period between late-May and early-July 2019 (specific times in \autoref{tab:data_sum}).
+We use partial peace-time traffic because we find more traffic does not increase our models' accuracy.
+We observe SR3VP1 for extended 180 hours because this VIP receives less traffic than other VIPs.
+Our pcaps are sampled, retaining 1 in every 1000 packets.